mozilla-services/merino-py/docs/dev/index.md

 ## Local configuration

-The default configuration of Merino is `development`, which has human-oriented logging and debugging enabled.
+The default configuration of Merino is `development`, which has human-oriented pretty-print logging and debugging enabled.
 For settings that you wish to change in the development configuration, you have two options, listed below.

 > For full details, make sure to check out the documentation for